-The Company owns a 100% interest in 14 properties (each a "Property"), covering 747 square kilometres (collectively, the "Fermont Holdings") located in the Fermont Iron Ore District of northeastern Quebec, which is 250 km north of the St. Lawrence River port town of Port-Cartier, and ranging from 6 to 80 kilometres southwest of Fermont.
-The Consolidated Fire Lake North Property ("Consolidated Fire Lake North" or "CFLN") is the Company's flagship project.
+Through its wholly-owned subsidiary Champion, the Company owns a 100% interest in 12 properties (each a "Property"), covering 854.8 square kilometres (collectively, the "Fermont Holdings") located in the Fermont Iron Ore District of northeastern Quebec, which is 250 km north of the St. Lawrence River port town of Port-Cartier, and ranging from 6 to 80 kilometres southwest of Fermont.